akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 You can do this by using our PIM [API filtering system](https://api.akeneo.com/documentation/filter.html#filter-on-product-values) on product attribute value.

-Then your connector need to set this attribute to `false` and change the `Translation status` attribute to `IN PROGRESS` to indicate to Julia that the translation is being processed by one of your translator.
+Then your connector needs to set this attribute to `false` and change the `Translation status` attribute to `IN PROGRESS` to indicate to Julia that the translation is being processed by one of your translators.

 :::tips
 Using the previous [GET LIST OF PRODUCTS](https://api.akeneo.com/api-reference.html#get_products) API request (with the correct filter), your connector will retrieve a JSON structure of each localizable products.